voice-hearing/voice-hearing.github.io/content/what-we-do/index.md

 ### Asumen House: A Safe Haven

-One of the charity’s flagship initiatives is **Asumen House**, providing secure, low-rent accommodation for disadvantaged Christian single men, particularly in the Sparkbrook area.
+One of the charity’s flagship initiatives is **Asumen House**, providing secure, low-rent accommodation for disadvantaged Christian single men, particularly in the london area.
 This project offers more than shelter—it is a place of refuge, pastoral care, and community engagement, enabling residents to regain stability and actively participate in local church life and ministry.

 ### Active Community Projects